 Lead qualifying questions for chatbots: 4 in the right order

 Most chatbot qualifying flows ask too much and lose half the leads.
-Here's the 4-question flow that captures service-business leads without killing conversion.
+Here is the 4-question flow that captures service-business leads without killing conversion.

 Why most chatbot qualifying flows kill conversion